Aston Backend Software Engineer Salary | RUB 893K-RUB 3.28M+ | Levels.fyi

 The median Backend Software Engineer compensation in Russia package at Aston totals RUB 1.89M per year.
-View the base salary, stock, and bonus breakdowns for Aston's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aston's total compensation packages.
 Last updated: 11/11/2025

 Company